PurpleBooth/ellipsis/docs/copy.md

 ellipsis
 ```

-Once ellipsis as ran, we can see the directory has been created
+Once ellipsis has ran, we can see the directory has been created

 ``` shell,script(name="copy-step-deep-link",expected_exit_code=0)
 cat "$HOME/some/deep/file/location/destination.txt"